mathworks/matlab-interface-refprop-coolprop/README.md

 7. fluid - (string) indicating the fluid for which the requested property should be calculated e.g.,
     1. Use standard fluids already available in the library: "Water", "Ethanol", etc.
     2. User defined fluids: "Nitrogen;Oxygen;Hydrogen;Water"
         _**NOTE: if the user defines their own fluid, the species should be listed out as in the last example above using only a semicolon (;\) to separate the species**_
 8. fluidComposition - (double) array of size 1xP species fraction where 1 <= P <= 20, whose values must sum to 1, P must match the number of species in the fluid e.g.,
     1. if fluid = "Water", (numSpec = 1) and fluidComposition = 1;
     2. if fluid = "Nitrogen;Oxygen;Hydrogen;Water", (numSpec = 4) and fluidComposition = [0.71, 0.16, 0.1, 0.03]
 9. massOrMolar - [REFPROP only] (int) value to determine input composition units: 0 -> Molar, 1 -> Mass
 10. desiredUnits - [REFPROP only] (char) enum as expected by refprop.dll to determine the units to use e.g., MKS, MASS BASE SI, etc.
+11. keepLibraryLoaded - [CoolProp only] (boolean) this value should be provided as a (name, value) or name=value pair - defaults to false, which will cause the CoolProp library to load and unload with every call to getFluidProperty.
+Keep this at default unless it is necessary to make many function calls in the same task.
+If the user passes in an array of inputs to a single function call, the library will remain loaded.
+If the user needs to make a function call in a loop, it might be beneficial to set the value to true.
+This will keep the CoolProp library loaded between calls to getFluidProperty.
+It takes a couple secods to load and unload the library, and this will impact the runtime of the task.
+_**Note: When keeping the library loaded, it is important for the user to remember to unload the library at the end of the task.
+See the CoolProp example scripts in example directory.**_

 See [REFPROP documentation](https://trc.nist.gov/refprop/REFPROP.PDF) and [CoolProp documentation](http://www.coolprop.org/coolprop/HighLevelAPI.html#table-of-string-inputs-to-propssi-function) for allowed values for requested and input properties.

 ### Output

 requestedPropertyValue = (double) (MxN) array of values for the requested thermodynamic property as calculated by the library in the library's expected units where M is the number of values for the first input property and N is the number of values for the second input property.